andleb/blog/content/authors/admin/_index.md

 ---

-I am currently a researcher at the [UC Berkeley Speech & Computation Lab](https://twitter.com/BerkeleySCLab).
+I am currently a researcher at the [UC Berkeley Speech & Computation Lab](https://twitter.com/BerkeleySCLab), working mostly on [Project CETI](https://www.projectceti.org/team), which aims to decipher sperm whale communication with machine learning.
-My interests and experience coincide in seamlessly combining computationally-intensive approaches with more analytical methods in interdisciplinary applications.
+In general, my interests and experience coincide in seamlessly combining computationally-intensive approaches with more analytical methods in interdisciplinary applications.

 You can get the source code of this website at [https://github.com/andleb/blog](https://github.com/andleb/blog).